johnnychang25678/reddit-stock-ai-agent-recommendation/README.md

 An AI-powered stock analysis and recommendation system that scrapes Reddit's `r/wallstreetbets`, analyzes posts using AI agents, and generates trading recommendations with technical analysis.

-Cron jobs is set up to run the workflow and send results to Discord every week (currently under testing, sending to my personal discord channel).
+A cron job is set up to run the workflow and send results to Discord every week.
 Please be aware - the recommendation is **NOT** a financial advice, use it at your own risk.

 I am also hoping the workflow engine and AI agent framework can be adapted for other use cases in the future.

+## Join the Discord Channel
+If you want to receive the stock recommendations directly, please join my Discord: [https://discord.gg/XxP8z5dxFX](https://discord.gg/XxP8z5dxFX)

+It's now still under testing and development, but you can see the recommendations in the `#stock-recommendations` channel.

+Feel free to share your feedbacks and suggestions!

 ## Overview